SergiosSinanis/SergiosSinanis/README.md

 I’m always open to discussing new ideas, collaborations, or just chatting about tech!
 Feel free to reach out to me through Discord.

 Thanks for stopping by!
-Don't forget to check out my repositories and feel free to star any projects you like. 🚀
+Check out my repositories and feel free to star any projects you like. 🚀

 <!--
 **SergiosSinanis/SergiosSinanis** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.